 David Corn is a Vice President of Comstock and Holt, starting his drawback career in 2011.
 With years of experience in the market research field, he has a successful history with large commodity clients and has created, managed, and presented projects in consumer research, sales and statistical analysis, and marketplace dynamics.
 Mr. Corn has developed several drawback clients from first contact to final liquidation across a range of industries, including: agriculture, apparel, automotive, chemical, energy, machinery, and sports products.

-David was appointed to the co-chair position of AAEI’s Drawback and Duty Deferral Committee in 2015.
-He serves on the NCBFAA Drawback Subcommittee and is the Treasurer for the NYNJFFF&BA.
+David was appointed to the co-chair position of AAEI’s Drawback and Duty Deferral Committee in 2015, he is the Vice Chair for the NCBFAA Drawback Subcommittee and he is active as the Treasurer for the NYNJFFF&BA.
 In 2014, David joined the Trade Support Network Drawback Subcommittee to assist Customs and Border Protection with the transition of drawback to the Automated Commercial Environment.
 In 2016, David was selected to join a small team from the trade to work with CBP in shaping the concepts for new drawback regulations that became necessary with the passage of the Trade Facilitation and Trade Enforcement Act.
-David is a lead member of the trade team working on the transition of drawback to ACE for the new legislation effective in 2018.
-Mr. Corn actively discusses drawback with congressional representatives from NJ and NY, the House Ways and Means Committee, and the Senate Finance Committee.
+David is a lead member of the drawback trade team that has been working closely with CBP on the transition of drawback to ACE that was effective February 24, 2018.
+He is a key member of the Duty Drawback Coalition that is currently involved in the negotiations to expand drawback for claimants that export to North American Free Trade Agreement countries.
+Mr. Corn actively discusses drawback with congressional representatives from NJ and NY, the House Ways and Means Committee, the U.S. Trade Representative’s office and the Senate Finance Committee.

 Mr. Corn has a Bachelor of Science degree from The Ohio State University in Consumer Affairs and is both a Licensed Customs Broker and Certified Customs Specialist.